pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### State update frequency
 The state updates are dependant on the maximum amount allowed by Twitch.
 Rate limit documentation can be found [here](https://dev.twitch.tv/docs/api/guide/#rate-limits).
 Currently the maximum update frequency is is once per two seconds.
 This means the updates are never truly 'real-time'.

-### Dealing with updates
+### Oldschool weekly updates
 The plugin is implemented with the OSRS weekly updates in mind.
 There are no dependencies on specific content meaning that all updates are directly reflected in the plugin as well.
-This allows for lower maintenance of this plugin and less down-time.
+This allows for lower maintenance of this plugin and less down-time or faulty behaviour.

 ## Future
 Future features that might be added based on feedback are:
-- Let viewers 'vote' on wearing/dropping certain items by clicking on the items in question.
+- [ ] Let viewers 'vote' on wearing/dropping certain items by clicking on the items in question.
-- List of current goal items with automatic progress based on items in bank/inventory/equipment.
+- [ ] List of current goal items with automatic progress based on items in bank/inventory/equipment.
-- More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
+- [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
-- Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
+- [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
-- If the full bank is important, complex state management is considered where the bank is incrementally sent to Twitch in payloads of 5KB in size.
+- [ ] If the full bank is important, complex state management is considered where the bank is incrementally sent to Twitch in payloads of 5KB in size.
-- Check whether different locations on the world influence the delay between video an updates so significantly that we would need to have a time reference to know when to update for each viewer independently.
+- [ ] Check whether different locations on the world influence the delay between video an updates so significantly that we would need to have a time reference to know when to update for each viewer independently.

 ## Feedback
 If you have any questions or suggestions please contact `support@osrs-tools.com` or open an issue here at Github.